aeshirey/learn-sat-smt/03 Assert.md

 # `assert` expression

 The `assert` unary s-expression accepts a Bool sort and is how SAT and SMT propositions are used to constrain your solution.
-For example, if you want to find a value $ a \mid a \gt 10 \wedge a \lt 5 $, you could provide the assertions:
+For example, if you want to find a value $a \mid a \gt 10 \wedge a \lt 5$, you could provide the assertions:

 ```
 (declare-const a Int)